ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-2-1.png)

-Almost all of the data that is missing belongs to the columns related to Delay and Cancellations.
+Almost all of the data that is missing belongs to the columns related to either Delay or Cancellations.
 This is expected as flights which are cancelled have no delay information, and flights which are delayed or ontime have no cancellation records.

-4. Main Analysis - Exploratory Data Analysis
+Part 4.
+Main Analysis - Exploratory Data Analysis
 ============================================

 In this section, we will talk about the exploratory data analysis that was done on this data.